aspnetzero/documents/doc/Step-by-step-publish-to-azure-angular-staticsite.md

 - RM Storage Account: ````(storage account name)````
 - Container Name: ````$web````

-That is it, now you can queue a release.
+That's it, now you can queue a release.